 Program Begins in Fall 2013

-Caldwell, NJ – March 5, 2013 — The Caldwell College Nursing Department will begin offering an RN to Bachelor of Science of Nursing (BSN) online program for fall semester 2013.
+Caldwell, NJ – March 5, 2013 — The Caldwell University Nursing Department will begin offering an RN to Bachelor of Science of Nursing (BSN) online program for fall semester 2013.
 “We are excited to be offering this new nursing program.
 It will give registered nurses who want the convenience and flexibility of an online program the ability to enjoy the same comprehensive program as our on campus students,” said Marycarol Rossignol, PhD, RN, CNL, director of Caldwell’s nursing program.

 Nursing courses can be completed in 12-months.
 The program is cohort-based where groups progress through the curriculum together.
 “This allows us to respond to the need in healthcare for advancing education of nurses while addressing the demand for nurses in the marketplace, both in New Jersey and nationally,” Dr. Rossignol said.

 Caldwell’s BSN program is accredited by the Commission on Collegiate Nursing Education, a national accrediting agency.
 The department offers four entrance tracks: Second Degree, RN, Traditional and Transfer students leading to the BSN degree.